- When: 26 February – 10 March, 2012

 It’s absolutely worth taking a bit of a wild bus ride up the winding mountain roads for views like this.

 When I think of Chiang Mai, I also associate it with nature.
-There are so many Eco tours you can chose from.
+There are so many Eco tours you can choose from.
 Any hotel/tourism info center will have fliers of the companies organizing nature tours.
 I cannot recall the name of the one we took, but it was almost a whole day trip that involved an elephant ride, orchid farm, Karen Long Neck tribe village, white water rafting and bamboo rafting!
 So many new experiences in one day!
 The driver picked us up at the hotel and we rode in this sort of a pick up truck with the other travelers.
 Not the most comfortable ride, but hey, it’s an adventure!

 I was the most excited about the elephant ride.
 Now that I think about it, maybe it’s not something I would do…But also- we did not see any abuse.